Federal Ministry of Environment (Nigeria)

 The Federal Ministry of Environment is a ministry of the Federal Government of Nigeria created in 1999 with a mandate to address environmental issues and to ensure the effective coordination of all environmental matters in the country.
 The ministry works to ensure the control of environmental issues and the protection and conservation of natural resources.
 It also formulates policies and supervises activities for curbing desertification and deforestation; the management of flood, erosion and pollution; as well as climate change and clean energy.

-Balarabe Abbas Lawal is the current Minister of Environment, while Iziaq Adekunle Salako is the current Minister of State for Environment.
-They took charge of the affairs of the ministry in 2023 after they were appointed by President Bola Ahmed Tinubu.
+Balarabe Abbas Lawal is the current Minister of Environment.
+He took charge of the affairs of the ministry in 2023 after he was appointed by President Bola Ahmed Tinubu.

 Responsibilities

 The ministry plays various roles involving the national goals on desertification, deforestation, pollution, and waste management.
 It also superintends over climate change and clean energy issues and enforces environmental standards and regulations in different parts of the country.